Saihardik/Saihardik/README.md

 - 👋 Hi, I’m @Saihardik
-- 👀 I’m interested in coding with python and client side applications
+- 👀 I’m interested in coding with python and data analysis
-- 🌱 I’m currently learning python with data science
+- 🌱 I’m currently learning Data Analysis
-- 💞️ I’m looking to collaborate on data science
+- 💞️ I’m looking forward work  on data analyst roles
-- 📫 How to reach me data science

 <!---
 Saihardik/Saihardik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.